 Mr. Weaver has extensive experience with solving problems.
 His doctoral research engaged him again directly with his son who was also attending graduate school.
-Herewith, he recognized his innate ability to see broader perspectives to formulate creative solutions, often acting as an innovation catalyst.
-Thus, he is primarily an Inventor.
-He learns tools quickly, and applies processes in unique ways as his son revealed to him.
+Herewith, he recognized his innate ability to see broader perspectives for teaching creative solutions.
+He is primarily an Inventor, who learns tools quickly, and applies processes in unique ways as his son revealed to him.

-He easily articulates a flexible shared vision that evolves with circumstances working as a transformational educator and entrepreneurial leader.
-He has the unique ability to recognize intellectual needs and identify talents for engaging cross-disciplinary student teams was exemplified by his son's success in academia.
+As articulated by his son, he acts as a transformational educator and entrepreneurial leader to inspires student's ambitions.
+This unique ability to recognize intellectual needs and identify talents for engaging cross-disciplinary student teams was exemplified by his son's success in academia.
 He has excellent interpersonal skills, and a relaxed and welcoming style to inspire and energize others.

-His vision of future advancements inspires the strategic process.
+His vision of research advancements inspires the strategic process.
 He works to achieve goals by using systems thinking skills integrated with current science to gain team commitment.
 Similarly, he fosters commitments from diverse stakeholders through shared buy-in.
-He prefers to deal with the big picture, to hire and delegate tasks, but also knows enough about the specific software and tools necessary to be sure tasks are adequately completed.
+He prefers to deal with the big picture, to inspire and delegate tasks to student researchers, but also knows enough about technical tools to complete required tasks individually.